 A: Once a child is registered in our subsidized ABA/IBI program, the services are guaranteed for the duration of the service agreement, which is typically 6 months.
 In our 8 years of operating, we have never had to end an agreement due to lack of funding.

 A: Service agreements are typically renewed at the close of each period.
 It’s an opportunity to re-assess a child’s needs periodically and set new goals and treatment plans.

 A: We encourage all families to participate in our fundraising efforts.
 However, we do understand the possible limitations some families may face.

 A: Long-term outcomes depend on a child’s diagnosis and their starting place, or their baseline level of ability when they enter treatment.
 Each child’s needs and abilities are unique.
 We work with families to set realistic goals, and we put in place a treatment plan to successfully meet those objectives.

 A: There is no set duration for services.
 As one service agreement comes to a close, we renew based on targets and goals.
-Most of our programs are for children under age 10.
+Most of our group programs are designed for children under age 10.

 A: We do not restrict families’ engagement with other providers.
 However, it usually is in the child’s best interest to centralize services, to ensure continuity and consistency.